alvistack/facelessuser-bracex/README.md

 ![License][license-image-mit]
 # Bracex

-Bracex is a brace expanding library (à la Bash) for Python.
+Bracex is a brace expanding library for Python.
 Brace expanding is used to generate arbitrary strings.

 ```console
 $ echo {{a,b},c}d